zhangmatt/polymarket-btc-mm/README.md

 # Polymarket BTC 15m market maker

+Note: this is the public version of my bot, ready to be shared with no private keys or messy workspace.

 Maker-only trading engine for Polymarket BTC 15-minute Up/Down binary markets.

 The system combines a GBM fair-value model with live market-data adapters, post-only CLOB